What to Expect

 This is just a brief overview of the Bujinkan's history.
 Its history is very deep and each of the nine schools has its own history, dating back nearly one thousand years in some cases.
 Participants have the opportunity to learn it all.

 Choosing a martial art is a very personal thing and there are many forms to choose from.
 Our priority is to keep the art alive through training in authentic traditional forms and adapting them to modern day situations.
 We are only open to those students interested in the training and are willing to dedicate to a solid training experience.
 We don't try to inflate membership numbers by simplifying the training for the lowest common denominator.
-We don't train as if it were a military boot camp either and you are never forced to do anything you don't feel comfortable with, while at the same time pushing through our comfort zones to achieve more than we thought possible.
-Having fun while training is important to us and we all get along and really enjoy the training together.
+We don't train as if it were a military boot camp either and you are never forced to do anything you don't feel comfortable with, while at the same time pushing through your comfort zones to achieve more than you thought possible.
 If you are interested in traditional Japanese martial arts training (koryu training), we would love to have you as part of our dojo family.

 www.facebook.com/livingwarriordojo Visit us on Facebook and like our dojo page!